 I told him I didn’t like to always be in the shed, but he said it’s the best way to keep me safe.
 It’s not that bad when dusk begins to take over the sky.
 Sometimes Daddy will let me out for a spell and when I’m really good he lets me sleep on the bed.

 My stomach rumbled.
-I hoped Daddy will let me eat tonight.
+I hoped Daddy would let me eat tonight.
 I was lucky to eat breakfast yesterday, but the hunger pains were setting in again.
 They always did.

 Momma used to tell me, “He’s a good man, Becky, he is.
 But sometimes good men can get lost along the way.”